-SEC football schedule release is a mix of customary showmanship with nods to the pandemic
+SEC football schedule release is a mix of customary showmanship and nods to the pandemic

 On Sunday, Alabama Athletic Director Greg Byrne took the unusual athletic-director step of tweeting a photo of an un-distanced, largely unmasked and thick line of people on a Tuscaloosa sidewalk.
 He wrote: “Who wants college sports this fall?
 Obviously not these people!!
 We’ve got to do better than this for each other and our campus community.
 Please wear your masks.”

-Players at both Alabama (center Chris Owens) and Auburn (wide receiver Anthony Schwartz) had tweeted similar dismay about disregardful crowds.
+Players at Alabama (center Chris Owens) and Auburn (wide receiver Anthony Schwartz) had tweeted similar dismay about disregardful crowds.
 Their worry underscores the two forces between which they navigate 2020: a league with the highest levels of both football quality and per capita coronavirus cases.

 According to the Associated Press ballots, SEC football teams finished last season ranked in a typical closing dominance of Nos.
 1, 4, 6, 8 and 14, stirring their customary amount of interest in an upcoming season.
-The league has yielded 10 of the last 14 national champions plus five of the last 14 runners-up.
-According to The Post’s data collection from Johns Hopkins University and state and city websites, SEC states hold down Nos.
+The league has yielded 10 of the past 14 national champions plus five of the past 14 runners-up.
+According to The Post’s data collection from Johns Hopkins University and state and city tracking, SEC states hold down Nos.
 1, 2, 4, 5, 6, 8, 11 and 12 in coronavirus cases per 100,000 citizens since the pandemic began.
 Over the previous seven days leading up to Monday, it had been Nos.
-1, 5, 6, 7, 9 and 10.
+1, 2, 4, 5, 7, 9, 10 and 12.

 Yet as further manna for those seeking respite from grimness, Pete Thamel of Yahoo Sports reported last weekend that the football coaches’ video meeting got enriched with some testiness over an ancient SEC custom: charges of league favoritism toward its kingpins.